brittneyleighb/treasure-hunt/README.md

 ## Overview

-You wake up on a mysterious island with only a torn map.
+You wake up on a mysterious island with a map and "X marks the spot."
-Solve riddles, collect strange items, and uncover the hidden treasure.
+Solve riddles, collect items, and find the hidden treasure.

 ## Features